fedbiomed/fedbiomed/CODING_RULES.md

       ...
     ```

-  - should separate FedbiomedError and other exceptions
+  - can separate FedbiomedError and other exceptions when possible/meaningful

-    Do:
+    Can do:
     ```
     try:
       mycode()